Email Marketing for Nonprofits

 We need your help!
 Please join our campaign and help us reach of our goal of $xxxx and xxx donors!
 We need you to tell your friends and family members about the important work we do and ask them to join us in helping to make a difference.

 Get ready to give!
-On May 4th, starting at 12:00AM midnight, visit http://idahogives.org and make a donation to us and/or to any of the great participating nonprofit organizations in our state.
-You will have 24 hours to make your donation, and all giving will end at 11:59pm on May 4th.
+On May 3rd, starting at 12AM on May 3, visit www.IdahoGives.org and make a donation to us and/or to any of the great participating nonprofit organizations in our state.
+You will have 24 hours to make your donation, and all giving will end at 11:59PM on May 3.

 Questions?
 If you have any questions or would like more information, let us know.
 [Add your contact information].
 Thank you in advance for your generosity to our organization!